tatsuky/coredata-fetchable/README.md

 ## Caveats

-Do not forget to save context when the application will terminate.
+Do not forget to call `context.save()` when the application will terminate.

 I didn't implement e.g. `person.save()` because it may have a performance issue given you would call `context.save()` every time an instance is created.